Quarks with Integer Electric Charge: A Speculative Model

 Such a phase change would have to depend not only on the QCD characteristic energy but also on the localized particle content.
 Presumably then, the $SU(3)$ symmetry would require not only sufficient energy but also the necessary iquark particle content sufficiently localized in space-time.
 This, together with asymptotic freedom, would conspire to suppress strong interactions in typical lepton-hadron collisions.

-It is interesting to implement this idea in terms of an effective Lagrangian density---local in configuration space.
-In this speculative model, the Yang-Mills and Higgs contributions to the Lagrangian density will be identical to the SM so I will not bother to display them.
-Also, the Yukawa term is taken to be the same as in (\ref{lagrangian}) except there will be obvious adjustments to the mass matrices.
+It is interesting to implement this idea in terms of an effective Lagrangian density.
+In this speculative model, the Yang-Mills and Higgs contributions to the Lagrangian density will be identical to the SM so they will not be displayed.
+Also, the Yukawa term is taken to be the same as (\ref{lagrangian}) except there will be obvious adjustments to the mass matrices.
 However, in place of the usual iquark and lepton contributions, there will be a single contribution denoted $\mathcal{L}_\mathrm{f}$.
 The relevant term is

 where